MSaifAsif/sample-skeleton-projects/README.md

 **Description:** Basic implementation of a java applet.

 **How to run:** Checkout the project compile the class at the root of the project using the command `javac MyFirstApplet.java`.
 Once compiled, execute the command `appletviewer myapplet.html` and the default applet viewer application shipped with the JDK will load up and execute the applet.

+## <a name="mr-hw">MapReduceHellowWorld</a> [&#8593;](#list-index)
+**Language:** Java (JDK7)

+**Description:** A word count example of how MapReduce works.
+You need atleast a single node Hadoop cluster already setup before running this example.

+**How to run:** Checkout the project and run `mvn clean install` to build the jar.
+Once jar is built, copy it to the Hadoop cluster and execute the command `hadoop jar MapReduceHelloWorld-0.0.1.jar com.sample.client.ClientRunner /test_data/a_sample_file.csv output`.
+The result of the word count will be written in the output directory on the configured HDFS.

 ## <a name="py-unit">pyUnit</a> [&#8593;](#list-index)
 **Language:** Python